SimCmngs/MSTeamsVirtualMic-AppDeployment/README.md

 > [!NOTE]
 > **Drop-down sections above** (^) - expand for more info.
 ---
-I performed <ins>A/B comparison tests</ins>, to evaluate the noise supression capabilities of **Krisp** against the default **Microsft Teams** audio settings.
+Performed <ins>A/B comparison tests</ins>, to evaluate the noise supression capabilities of **Krisp** against the default **Microsft Teams** audio settings.

     TEST SCENARIO 1: Background Noise Cancellation

-    I introduced various types of background noises, such as office conversations, fan noises, and keyboard typing.
+    Introduced various types of background noises, such as office conversations, fan noises, and keyboard typing.

     The Krisp-enabled audio, consistently provided a cleaner and more focused sound,